jsacostas/Course-Python-PSCAD/README.md

 11. [Reading and writing files](https://github.com/jsacostas/Course-Python-PSCAD/blob/master/Topic%2011%20-%20ReadingAndWritingFiles.ipynb)
 12. [Automating PSCAD](https://github.com/jsacostas/Course-Python-PSCAD/blob/master/Topic%2012%20-%20PSCAD.ipynb)

 I hope that this course will be usefull in your carrers.
 It was done in [Jupyther notebooks](https://jupyter.org/) because it is easy to present text and code in the same place.
-You can use other IDE if you feel more conftrable.
+You can use other IDE if you feel more confortable.